-- The remote Lync/SfB environment must be configured to allow Lync/SfB federation towards the example.com domain. - To make an outbound call to another Lync/SfB user in a remote Lync/SfB environment, a sipfederationtls.tcp.<remote domain> record for that remote domain must exist.
+- The remote SfB/Lync environment must be configured to allow SfB/Lync federation towards the vc.example.com domain. - To make an outbound call to another SfB/Lync user in a remote SfB/Lync environment, a sipfederationtls.tcp.<remote domain> record for that remote domain must exist.
 Even though you (as the administrator for your own domain) will not have any authority over the DNS records for that <remote_domain> and are not responsible for creating them you should check that such records exist when troubleshooting any outbound calling issues.

-Ensuring that Lync / Skype for Business servers are not associated with a location
+Ensuring that Skype for Business / Lync servers are not associated with a location

-To ensure that each Conferencing Node uses DNS to locate an appropriate Lync/SfB system via which to route outbound calls, you must ensure that each Pexip Infinity location is not configured to route calls to a specific Lync/SfB server.
+To ensure that each Conferencing Node uses DNS to locate an appropriate SfB/Lync system via which to route outbound calls, you must ensure that each Pexip Infinity location is not configured to route calls to a specific SfB/Lync server.